-\textbf{Second model: parallel offering.} We also study a parallel offering model, in which a firm again has to hire people to fill $k$ job positions.
+\textbf{Second model: Parallel Offering.} We also study a Parallel Offering model, in which a firm again has to hire people to fill $k$ positions.
 However, we now allow for heterogeneous positions, where a candidate may have different potential values for different job positions.
 We assume that all interviews have already been conducted, leaving us with a pool of $n$ desirable candidates.
 After conducting all interviews the firm learned, for each candidate, how valuable they are for each of the available positions and how likely it is for each candidate to accept an offer for each of the available positions.
 The firm must now decide how to send offers in $T$ parallel offering rounds.
 At each round, the firm can send an offer for each of the positions that have not yet been filled by a candidate.
-When a candidate receives an offer, she can either accept or reject it, with the assumption that they will not receive another offer if they reject it (and hence candidates do not try to anticipate offers they might receive later).
+When a candidate receives an offer, they can either accept or reject it, with the assumption that they cannot receive an offer {for another position} if they rejects it (and hence candidates do not try to anticipate offers they might receive later).
 The goal of the firm is to maximize the expected sum of values of hired candidates.
-We develop a non-adaptive algorithm that can be computed efficiently and performs competitively in comparison to adaptive and even sequential algorithms (we formalize these concepts in the sequel).
+We develop a non-adaptive algorithm that can be computed efficiently and performs competitively in comparison to adaptive and even relaxed sequential algorithms.

 This model generalizes a parallel offering model also introduced in \citet{purohit2019hiring}, which is similar but has $k$ identical instead of heterogeneous positions.
-Our parallel offering model is not only more general, but we also derive stronger performance guarantees. \strutlongstacks{T}
+Our Parallel Offering model is not only more general, but we also derive stronger performance guarantees. \strutlongstacks{T}